The God of Little Data

 So why are people talking about big data.
 The big revolution underway is that of the Internet of Things.
 In the work environment this means data emanating from sensors, cameras, people actions, meters, switches, access badges etc. The volume of data being generated is enormous.
 This has created the need for a new breed of scientists – the data scientist.
 And they are all interested in analyzing this data for extracting intelligence and getting this ready has become a major preoccupation.

 Top Down vs. Bottoms Across

 Traditional thinking says that the most valuable output of collecting a lot of data is to make them available in an aggregated form.
 Then one needs to be able to “drill down” and identify root cause of issues that are thrown up.
 A lot of time and effort is then spent building “cubes” of the data and enormous computation capability is kept on standby for the clever drill down.
 But this drill down happens only when the senior manager has time in their busy day.
 Very often this drops to the bottom of their priorities.
 Regular reports and presentations get prepared and filed away.

-Meanwhile deep hierarchies are fast disappearing and organisations are becoming flatter.
+Meanwhile deep hierarchies are fast disappearing and organizations are becoming flatter.
 This leaves even less time for managers.
 In this new world information needs to be made available to the lower most levels of supervision.
 If every level of operations is empowered with actionable information, small decisions can be taken, timely fixes can be implemented and issues can be resolved before they become one.
 All this points to using data effectively at a local level.